MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     ![Models screen](media/3D-models.PNG "Models screen")

-3. Switch between the default size or life size as needed (you can’t change the scale until the model is loaded), and then place the model as described in the previous procedure.
+3. Place the model as described in the previous procedure.

 ## Move, rotate, or change the size of your model